-The International Criminal Court has called the Urabeños Colombia’s most dangerous and well-organized criminal organization, stating that the group is powerful enough that they could become a player in the country’s conflict.
+The International Criminal Court has called the Gaitanistas Colombia's most dangerous and well-organized criminal organization, stating that the group is powerful enough that they could become a player in the country's conflict.

-In a report accessed by El Tiempo, the International Criminal Court (ICC) states that of the narco-paramilitary groups categorized by the authorities as BACRIM (an abbreviation from the Spanish for “criminal bands,”) such as the Rastrojos and the Aguilas Negras, the Urabeños has the by far the highest levels of “organization and capacity to do harm” .
+In a report accessed by El Tiempo, the International Criminal Court (ICC) states that of the narco-paramilitary groups categorized by the authorities as BACRIM (an abbreviation from the Spanish for "criminal bands,") such as the Rastrojos and the Aguilas Negras, the Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), has the by far the highest levels of "organization and capacity to do harm".

-According to the ICC, the operational capacities of the Urabeños has reached a level that merits monitoring, as a group that “could become part of the armed civil conflict” — though currently the level of conflict between the group, the security forces and rebel forces is not “sufficiently intense.”
+According to the ICC, the operational capacities of the AGC has reached a level that merits monitoring, as a group that "could become part of the armed civil conflict" -- though currently the level of conflict between the group, the security forces and rebel forces is not "sufficiently intense."

 The report highlights the group's hierarchical structure and discipline, and how the leadership effectively controls its members and the territory where it operates.

 The ICC's concern over the AGC serves as a further confirmation that the group has consolidated its status as Colombia's primary criminal syndicate, whose reach and capacities far surpass those of its rivals.